reporterplus/pytest-report-plus/docs/cli/send-email.rst

 - CI pipelines (nightly, regression, release runs)
 - Teams who want automated test report delivery
-- Scenarios where testers or leads need to review without pipeline access
+- Scenarios where testers or leads need to review without pipeline access.
+All they need to do is download and extract the zip to view the highly actionable single page pytest-html-plus report

 .. warning::